aminehmida/sqlmigman/README.md

 ## TODO:
 - Add support for environment variables.
 - Add `--dry-run`
-- Check if this will work with python3
 - Build docker container
 - Add `--config` flag
 - Automate style and unit tests